cbcrg/tcoffee/docs/tcoffee_faq.rst

 Q: I want to align coding DNA.
 ------------------------------

-A: use the fasta_cdna_pair method that compares two cDNA using the best reading frame and taking frameshifts into account.
+A: Use the fasta_cdna_pair method that compares two cDNA using the best reading frame and taking frameshifts into account:

 ::